ImMandl/vegfood_avsluttendeoppgave/README.md

 VegFood is a website with vegeterian and vegan recipes.
 It's  built using <a href="https://sapper.svelte.dev/">sapper</a>.
 Sapper is a framework for building extremely high-performance web apps based on <a href="https://svelte.dev//">svelte</a>.
 Svelte is a compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.

 **All recipes are placeholders.
 This website is made for my exam at Fagskolen Kristiania.
 The most filled out recipe is "Muffin frokokst".
-All recipes are in Norwegian.
+Website is in norwegian.

 ## Setup